lrtobias/pdsnd_github/README.md

  - New York City
  - Washington

+Data can be further segregated into specific months or days to be analyzed.

 A menuing system generates statistics in three different categories:
  1. Time: Most frequent travel times
  2. Station: Start/Stop and combination
  3. Trip: Duration information
  4. User: Types, Gender and year of birth

 ### Files used
 * LTBikeshare2.py